Pat Barker: Early work

 Barker has written many novels.
-In her mid-twenties, Barker began to write fiction.
+In her mid-twenties she began to write fiction.
 Her first three novels were never published and, she told The Guardian in 2003, "didn't deserve to be: I was being a sensitive lady novelist, which is not what I am.
 There's an earthiness and bawdiness in my voice.”

 Her first published novel was Union Street (1982), which consisted of seven interlinked stories about English working class women whose lives are circumscribed by poverty and violence.
-For ten years, the manuscript was rejected by publishers as too "bleak and depressing."
+For ten years the manuscript was rejected by publishers as too "bleak and depressing".
 Barker met novelist Angela Carter at an Arvon Foundation writers' workshop.
-Carter liked the book, telling Barker "if they can't sympathise with the women you're creating, then sod their fucking luck," and suggested she send the manuscript to feminist publisher Virago, which accepted it.
+Carter liked the book, telling Barker "if they can't sympathise with the women you're creating, then sod their fucking luck" and suggested she send the manuscript to feminist publisher Virago, which accepted it.
 The New Statesman hailed the novel as a "long overdue working class masterpiece," and The New York Times Book Review commented Barker "gives the sense of a writer who has enormous power that she has scarcely had to tap to write a first-rate first novel."
 Union Street was later adapted as the Hollywood film Stanley & Iris (1990), starring Robert De Niro and Jane Fonda.
 Barker has said the film bears little resemblance to her book.
-As of 2003, the novel remained one of Virago's top sellers.
+As of 2003 the novel remained one of Virago's top sellers.

 Barker's first three published novels – Union Street (1982), Blow Your House Down (1984) and Liza's England (1986; originally published as The Century's Daughter) – depicted the lives of working-class women in Yorkshire.
 BookForum magazine described them as "full of feeling, violent and sordid, but never exploitative or sensationalistic and rarely sentimental."
 Blow Your House Down portrays prostitutes living in a North of England city, who are being stalked by a serial killer.
-Liza's England, described by the Sunday Times as a "modern-day masterpiece," tracks the life of a working-class woman born at the dawn of the 20th century.
+Liza's England, described by The Sunday Times as a "modern-day masterpiece," tracks the life of a working-class woman born at the dawn of the 20th century.